OctopusDeploy/blog/blog/2020-10/tomcat-deployments-with-variable-replacements/index.md

 ## Conclusion

-In this example we deployed a web application with generic configuration files that support local development, and injected variables defined in Octopus during deployment to configure the resulting application for a specific environment.
+In this example, we deployed a web application with generic configuration files that support local development and injected variables defined in Octopus during deployment to configure the resulting application for a specific environment.
 This demonstrates how you can take an application archive created with no environment specific settings and customize it when being deployed to shared and restricted environments.

 We also deployed a certificate to configure HTTPS access on our Tomcat server.